dspace-group/veos-cosim-client/doc/documentation.md

 >
 > When you specify a static TCP port, you have to provide this to the related client.
 Refer to [Connecting to a CoSim server](#connecting-to-a-cosim-server).

-Each VeosCoSim server starts its own TCP server at the TCP port specified in the JSON file and registers this port with the port mapper.
+Each VEOS CoSim server starts its own TCP server at the TCP port specified in the JSON file and registers this port with the port mapper.

 The default TCP port of the port mapper is 27027.
 You can reconfigure it using the ```VEOS_COSIM_PORTMAPPER_PORT``` environment variable.
 You have to do this for the CoSim servers and the CoSim clients.